-Friday Patchy fog in the early morning.
-Sunny day.
-Light winds becoming NE/SE 15 to 20 km/h in the early afternoon then becoming light in the evening.
+Wednesday Hot and mostly sunny.
+Light winds becoming NE 15 to 20 km/h in the late afternoon then becoming light in the evening.
 Daytime maximum temperatures 33 to 38.

 Capricornia Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|

 Heatwave conditions are scorching southern Queensland today for a second time in just over a week, with paramedics preparing for another spike in heat-related cases.